u-eff-gee/utr/README.md

 *Unique* means volumes with a unique logical volume name.
 This precaution is here because all bricks and filters of the same type from the previous sections have the same logical volume names.
 Making one of those a sensitive detector might yield unexpected results.

 Any time a particle executes a step inside a G4VSensitiveDetector object, its ProcessHits routine will access information of the step.
 This way, live information about a particle can be accessed.
-Note that a "hit" in the GEANT4 sense does not necessarily imply an interaction with the sensitive detector.
-Any volume crossing is also a hit.
-Therefore, also non-interacting geantinos can generate hits, making them a nice tool to explore to explore the geometry, measure solid-angle coverage, etc. ...
+Note that a "step" in the GEANT4 sense does not necessarily imply an interaction with the sensitive detector and that a "step" is sometimes also refered to as a "hit".
+Any volume crossing is also a step.
+Therefore, also non-interacting geantinos can generate steps, making them a nice tool to explore the geometry, measure solid-angle coverage etc.
-After a complete event, a collection of all hits inside a given volume will be accessible via its HitsCollection.
+After a complete event, a collection of all steps inside a given volume will be accessible via its HitsCollection.
 This way, cumulative information like the energy deposition inside the volume can be accessed.

 Three types of sensitive detectors are implemented at the moment: